Stuttgart, Arkansas: Economy

 Stuttgart is home to Mack's Prairie Wings, known around the world as the premier waterfowl sports outfitter, through their store and online presence.
 During the third week in November (Thanksgiving Week), Stuttgart holds the World Championship Duck Calling Contest that brings in people of all ages from around the world to show off their talent using a duck call.

 Riceland Foods, a farmer-owned agricultural marketing cooperative and world's largest miller and marketer of rice, is headquartered in Stuttgart.

 Producers Rice Mill, another farmer-owned agricultural marketing cooperative that is also among the largest millers and marketers of rice is also headquartered in Stuttgart.

 Lennox Industries - Stuttgart has a Lennox Air Conditioner factory.

 Stratton Seed - Stuttgart is home to Stratton Seed, a large marketer of soybeans and soybean seed.

 Layne Arkansas - Stuttgart is home to Layne Arkansas, a business that installs water pumping wells to irrigate farms, and also installs city water systems.

 Baptist Hospital - Stuttgart also has a branch of the Baptist Hospital Group which serves a large part of Arkansas.
 The Stuttgart Baptist Hospital is a central hospital for much of the surrounding region - - Arkansas County, Prairie County, Monroe County, Western Phillips, Northern Jefferson County, and Eastern Lonoke County.
 It is one of the largest employers in Stuttgart.

 The University of Arkansas' Dale Bumpers Rice Research Center, about seven miles east of Stuttgart, employs a team of scientific researchers who breed new varieties of rice, and is one of the biggest employers in the area.

 Delta Plastics of the South is a manufacturer of plastic irrigation tubes used for watering crops.
 These tubes are a replacement for more rigid plastic or aluminum pipe systems that used to be used to irrigate.
 One of Delta Plastics' manufacturing plants is located in Stuttgart, and is a big employer in the area.

 Education

-Public education for elementary and secondary school students is primarily provided by Stuttgart Public Schools, which leads to graduation from Stuttgart High School.
+Public education for elementary and secondary school students is provided by Stuttgart Public Schools, which leads to graduation from Stuttgart High School.

 Stuttgart also has Saint John's Lutheran Elementary School, and Holy Rosary Catholic Elementary School (of the Roman Catholic Diocese of Little Rock), and Grand Prairie Christian School.

 Stuttgart also has a branch of Phillips County Community College, a two-year junior college (that also has campuses in Helena and DeWitt), which is part of the University of Arkansas System.

+Stuttgart College (also known as Stuttgart Training School and Stuttgart Normal School) operated in the city from 1889 to 1915.
+The institution had various affiliations, from local control to the Methodist Episcopal Church, South alongside Henderson State University and Hendrix College, and later the United Presbyterian Church, when it was affiliated with Monmouth College and Tarkio College.
+The school brought many well-educated professors to the small frontier town and served as an early regional center of education in the Grand Prairie, including many of the Grand Prairie's leading citizens during early settlement.
+The institution failed due to a lack of financial support and the opening of Stuttgart High School in 1912.